GOCDB/gocdb/INSTALL.md

 * Copy this file to `bootstrap_doctrine.php` in the same dir and modify to specify your chosen DB connection details (see file for more details, including how to compile Doctrine proxy objects for better performance for production usage).
-* Check that doctrine can connect to the DB using:
+* Check that doctrine can connect to the DB running the following (still in the <gocDBSrcHome>/lib/Doctrine directory):

   ```
   $ doctrine orm:schema-tool:update